lamabiker/atom-ember-cli-helper/README.md

 ## Generators

 Running the generators through Atom is really easy.
 When you first open the panel, it will bring up a list of file types to generate.
-Everything that the Ember CLI supports is supported, currently:

-- component
-- controller
-- helper
-- mixin
-- route
-- template
-- view
+This list is based on the output of `ember g --help`, and therefore should include all future blueprints as well as those added by addons automatically.
 Once you select a type, you'll be prompted to enter a name, and the output will appear in orange in the bottom panel.
-If generating a controller, you'll also be prompted to create an object, array, or "neither" -type controller.

 ## Help!
 It's broken!